neulab/ragged/reader/README.md

 *   \--only\_non\_relevant: Similar to --only\_relevant, but instead, it filters and uses only the contexts marked as irrelevant.

 ## READER RESULTS EVALUATION
-The evaluation can be conducted in two modes: Evaluating against gold baselines and evaluating generated answers for various top\_k configurations.
+The evaluation can be conducted in two modes:
+1. Evaluating LLM's baseline answer generation performance considering the gold context from dataset.
+2. Evaluating LLM's generated answers for various top\_k retrieved documents.

 To evaluate the reader output against gold baselines:
 `python evaluate_tok_k.py --gold\_eval --readers flanT5,flanUL2 --datasets nq,bioasq --with_bert`